polyphony-chat/docs/SPECIFICATION.md

 ```
 Fig. 4: Sequence diagram of a successful identity verification.

-The "optional payload" sent by Alice in the above diagram is optional, additional data a server may request from a user.
-This is most useful in the context of using the same identity for different, polyproto-core based services, as one service might require additional information about a user, which another service does not need.
-The payload is signed by the user's private identity key.
+In the diagram, Alice's "optional payload" is extra data that may be requested by servers.
+This is useful when using a single identity across various polyproto-core implementations, due to differing information needs.
+The payload is signed with the user's private identity key.

 Likewise, the "optional payload" sent by the server in the above diagram can be used by implementations to send additional information to the client.
 An example might be initial account information.